mattamabeli/drunken-ironman/_posts/2014-03-16-Checkout-The-Sprite.markdown

 ----------

-Checkout this new sprite
+Checkout this new sprite at the bottom of every page.

-<div class="megaman animated head" width='100px' height='205px'></div>

 Pretty cool huh?
 What?
 It's not?

-Oh well it's fun.
+Oh well it was fun.

-All credit belongs to this site
+There's a nice tutorial at this site.

 <a href="http://bryanbraun.com/2014/03/15/how-i-rebuilt-flying-toasters-using-only-css-animations">bryanbaun.com</a>